neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```

 ### Run the CLI
-We are now ready to connect the CLI to the running witness node.
+We are now ready to connect the CLI to your testnet witness node.
 Keep your witness node running and in another window run this command:
 ```
 cli_wallet --wallet-file=my-wallet.json --chain-id 8b7bd36a146a03d0e5d0a971e286098f41230b209d96f92465cd62bd64294824 --server-rpc-endpoint=ws://127.0.0.1:11011